Menu

 Real-World Example: BizJetJobs

-When BizJetJobs needed senior technical leadership, they chose fractional engagement:
+When BizJetJobs needed senior technical leadership, they chose a fractional engagement:

 Making the Decision: A Framework